seveibar/confidis/README.md

 - source: An entity, e.g. a person, who can supply answers
 - answer: An answer to a question from a source.
 An uncertain value.
 - comparator: A way of comparing answers.
 If a comparator returns `0`, that means that two answers are equal.
 If a comparator returns `1` or greater, than means the answers are different.
 If a comparator returns `0...1`, that means that the answers are in some degree of agreement.
+- distribution: Each question is part of a distribution which is specified as a prefix in the question id in the form `<distribution_id>.*`.
+A distribution defines some properties about the agreement of questions, e.g., the likelihood of guessing correctly.

 ## API